00X30/WindWireless/wind.md

 ---
 layout: default
-title: About
+title: Wind
 ---

-# About Wind and Wireless
+# Wind

-Here's some background about the mission, the team, and what this site is all about.
+Explore everything about wind, from the science to our projects.